JaSiLez/developer-roadmap/src/data/guides/what-is-internet.md

 description: 'Learn the basics of internet and everything involved with this short video series'
 authorId: 'kamran'
 seo:
-  title: 'How does the internet work? - roadmap.sh'
+  title: 'How does the internet work? - stemdo-roadmap.io'
   description: 'Learn the basics of internet and everything involved with this short video series'
 isNew: false
 type: 'textual'